troubling/hansible/README.md

 TL;DR
 -----

-1. Install the latest version of [Ansible](http://docs.ansible.com/ansible/latest/intro_installation.html)
+1. Install the latest version of [Ansible](http://docs.ansible.com/ansible/latest/intro_installation.html) or run `bootstrap.sh` if you are on a Debian based distro.
 2. Edit the hosts file to have the hosts you want and modify variables as needed.
 3. Create rings for the cluster.
 4. Run the hummingbird playbook `ansible-playbook -i hosts hummingbird.yml` to install and configure the latest hummingbird.